timknight/stock_grabber/README.markdown

-This project requirers the use of Yahoo Finance's API form `download.finance.yahoo.com` which as of January 2018 is not longer available.
+This project requires the use of Yahoo Finance's API from `download.finance.yahoo.com` which as of January 2018 is no longer available.
 This project has been archived and moved over to read-only for reference use only.

 # Readme File